 Kapha doshas should avoid cold dairy products, fried food, and red meat.
-They thrive on a diet of light food and food that is grilled, roasted, or steamed.
+They thrive on a diet of of grilled, roasted, or steamed light food.
 Beneficial spices for kaphas include cumin, ginger, garlic, and sesame.

 Vata types have higher anxiety levels and may be prone to insomnia, constipation, and frequent coughs.
-They have high energy but low stamina and tend to burn bright and burn out fast.
+They have high energy but low stamina, tending to burn bright and burn out fast.
 They can be very creative and charming, but may also be jumpy and nervous.

 Vata doshas should avoid cold or raw foods, and will do best on dense, warm foods.
-They can tolerate dairy, meat, and natural sugars in fruits, but it is recommended they avoid caffeine, sugar, and bitter herbs like parsley or coriander.
+They can tolerate dairy, meat, and natural sugars in fruits.
+However, it is recommended they avoid caffeine, sugar, and bitter herbs like parsley or coriander.
 Beneficial spices for vatas include cumin, saffron, ginger and garlic.

 Those with a dominant pitta dosha may be impatient, bright, and charismatic, but they are likely to be irritable and reckless more often.
 They may be prone to nausea or rashes, and therefore should avoid excesses of sour or salty foods.
-They can eat most vegetables but will do best on a largely vegetarian diet.
-Pittas may be drawn to bitter foods and can eat these ingredients without doing harm: coriander, cinnamon, mint, turmeric, plums, etc.
+They can eat most vegetables and will do best on a largely vegetarian diet.
+Pittas can be drawn to bitter foods and can eat these ingredients without harm: coriander, cinnamon, mint, plums, turmeric, etc.